We have information you must know before you buy the Aura.

 The interior of the Saturn Aura is tasteful with an assortment of materials.
 Control operation is straightforward and the ergonomic layout is ideal.
 Secondary controls are shared with other GM models.

 The front seats offer reasonable support for most people, though we would like to see better lumbar support.
 We found the fabric upholstery to be of high quality.
-The quality of the optional leather on both the XE and XR seemed marginal, however, with the only exception being the cool-looking Moroccan Brown interior featuring uniquely grained, embossed leather seating inserts.
-The available eight-way power adjustments for the driver made it easier to get comfortable than in the six-way manual seats.
+The quality of the XR's leather seemed marginal, however, with the only exception being the cool-looking Moroccan Brown option featuring uniquely grained, embossed leather seating inserts.
+The available eight-way power adjustments for the driver made it easier to get comfortable than in the standard seats.
 The steering wheel tilts and telescopes, though it feels one size too large for this car.
 At least with leather-equipped cars, the steering wheel feels good in the hand thanks to soft leather wrapping, which is far preferable to the grainy urethane texture of the wheel you get in cloth-equipped Auras.

 Ergonomics are quite good.
 The front-seat elbow rest cleverly extends into the B-pillar for an additional 1.6 inches of elbow room, to accommodate taller drivers who slide the seat rearward.
 The cover for the center console slides fore and aft for comfortable elbow resting on the inboard side.
 Outward vision through the windshield and side windows is good.
 The rear shelf, however, is quite high, blocking a fair amount of vision through the rearview mirror and increasing the size of the blind spots, especially for shorter drivers.